kankankankankankan/github-trending/README.md

 ## C

+* 【2024-04-08】[alfiecg24 / TrollInstallerX](https://github.com/alfiecg24/TrollInstallerX) - A TrollStore installer for iOS 14.0 - 16.6.1
+* 【2024-04-08】[RsyncProject / rsync](https://github.com/RsyncProject/rsync) - An open source utility that provides fast incremental file transfer.
+It also has useful features for backup and restore operations among many other use cases.
+* 【2024-04-08】[fastfetch-cli / fastfetch](https://github.com/fastfetch-cli/fastfetch) - Like neofetch, but much faster because written mostly in C.
 * 【2024-04-01】[Decscots / Lockpick_RCM](https://github.com/Decscots/Lockpick_RCM) -
 * 【2024-04-01】[dayanch96 / YTMusicUltimate](https://github.com/dayanch96/YTMusicUltimate) - The best tweak for YouTube Music iOS.
 * 【2024-03-29】[valkey-io / valkey](https://github.com/valkey-io/valkey) - A new project to resume development on the formerly open-source Redis project.
 We're calling it Valkey, like a Valkyrie.